-You can receive 0.6% more for every month after you turn 65 years.
+You can receive 0.6% more every month after you turn 65 years.
 The maximum you can defer your OAS is five years.
 It means you can receive 36% additional monthly OAS payments if you start collecting at 70 years old.

 Officially called the OAS recovery tax, OAS clawback can reduce the monthly pension you receive through the program.
-You can see the clawback reduce this payment if your net income for the previous calendar year goes beyond a specified amount.
+You can see the clawback reduces this payment if your net income for the previous calendar year goes beyond a specified amount.